 Facebook will halve the number of advertising options it supports in an effort to simplify the process for advertisers.
-Facebook claims that this is to focus on helping brands encourage people to purchase from physical stores, accumulate fans and install apps.
+Facebook claims that this is to focus on helping brands encourage people to purchase from physical stores, salve accumulate fans and install apps.

-“Over the past year, we have been gathering feedback from marketers about our ads products,” said Fidji Simo, product manager for ads at Facebook, on the Facebook blog.
+“Over the past year, patient we have been gathering feedback from marketers about our ads products,” said Fidji Simo, product manager for ads at Facebook, on the Facebook blog.
 “One point we heard loud and clear is that we need to simplify our product offering. ”

 According to Facebook, currently there are many ad formatting options that produce the same results.
 Facebook states that it will be removing these redundant alternatives, including ads that ask a question or online product offer, and thereby eliminating confusion.